 Step 2: Immunization Requirements And Participation In The Occupational Health Program

 Description: UT Dallas is committed to providing a safe and productive work environment for all employees, students, and volunteers in order to remain in compliance with its Federal Assurances.
 As such, IACUC policy requires that individuals working with animals receive a Tetanus immunization.
 If you have already received a Tetanus immunization, please submit the record to the Office of Research Compliance (ORC).
 The immunization must not be older than 10 years, or you will have to be re-immunized.
 A tetanus immunization can be obtained from UTD Health Services.

 In addition, all animal researchers are required to complete a Medical Health Questionnaire for review by the Student Health Center Medical Director, as it relates to working with/near laboratory animals.
 This is to assess the working conditions the researchers will be exposed to and determine if any additional procedures or practices will be necessary to protect the health and safety of the individual.

 Instructions: Proof of tetanus immunization (shot record) must be provided to the ORC prior to obtaining access to the Vivarium.
 Likewise, the Medical Health Questionnaire must be filled out and provided to the ORC prior to obtaining access to the Vivarium.
 The Medical Director will need to approve the Questionnaire before an individual attempts to make an appointment for Orientation.

 Once these forms are obtained and completed, they may be sent to the following contact:

 Office of Research Compliance

 Drop off: NSERL (RL) Building.
-Please ask the security guard to contact Cynthia at x4597.
-It is recommended that you email Cynthi, before you arrive so she can be available to pick up your forms.
+Please ask the security guard to contact Tyler at x5720.
+It is recommended that you email Tyler before you arrive so he can be available to pick up your forms.

 Step 3: Building Access Form